twrchtrwyth/pelican/content/cardamom_cake.md

 1. Bash pan on counter to level
 1. Bake for 30 mins (40 mins in our oven, then 5-10 mins at 170°C fan)
 1. Once out, leave in tin for 5 mins then invert on cake rack to cool (remove bottom of tin whilst still very warm)

+[^1]: Approx. 10g of pods
+[^2]: Alternatively, use 25g of salted butter in place of 25g of the unsalted butter.
+This provides approx. 300-600mg of NaCl